coastwatch-training/CoastWatch-Tutorials/extract-satellite-data-within-boundary/R/extract-satellite-data-within-boundary.md

 ## The tutorial demonstrates the following techniques

-- Downloading data from an ERDDAP data server
+- Downloading data from an ERDDAP data server for a non-rectangular region using the *rerddapXtracto* package
 - Visualizing data on a map
-- Masking satellite data using a shape file
+- Plotting a time-series of mean SST

 ## Datasets used